seahorn/crab/README.md

 **NOTES**: This repository is intended to be PRIVATE.
 A public version is available [here](https://github.com/seahorn/ikos-core).
 Currently this private repository has more functionality that the public one.
-Eventually, this repository should be removed only the public one should be used.
+Eventually, all the functionality of this repository should be moved to the public one.

 # License #

-This software is released under the terms and conditions of the NASA Open Source Agreement (NOSA) Version 1.3 or later.
+Some of the software is released under the terms and conditions of the NASA Open Source Agreement (NOSA) Version 1.3 or later:

-**TODO**: directories `ikos_cfg` and `ikos_analysis` (the code that provides the CFG and adaptors for using ikos), and some abstract domains (e.g., DBMs and Terms) do not need to be NOSA so they should have a more flexible licence.
+- `include\algorithms`
+- `include\common`
+- `include\domains` except:
+  - `dbm`
+  - `term`
+  - `array_graph`
+- `iterators`

 # Prerequisites #